GraphScope/GART/README.md

 1. an efficient and mutable compressed sparse row (CSR) representation to guarantee the locality of scanning edges;
 2. a coarse-grained MVCC to reduce the temporal and spatial overhead of versioning;
 3. a flexible property storage to efficiently run various GAP workloads.

+Please refer to [our paper](https://www.usenix.org/conference/atc23/presentation/shen) for specific technical implementation details.

+### Service-Oriented Deployment Model
+GART acts as a service to synchronize database changes to the graph store.
+When pulled up as a service on its own, users can try out the full power of GART and different graph computation engines on the graph store.
+At the same time, GART also provides a front-end, used as a database plug-in, currently supported as PostgreSQL extension.
+Users can invoke GART's functions in the database client, such as RGMapping definitions, graph computation on the graph store, etc.

 ## Deployment